mrpaws/python-rcon-mc/README.md

 python-rcon-mc
 ==============

-** This project is not yet released and is worked on time permitting**

-Genral Python API for interacting with RCON servers, specifically for use with Minecraft

-** This is primarily a learning project**
+Genral Python API for interacting with RCON servers, specifically for use with Minecraft ** started as a  learning project**

 Features
 =====
-  - RCON API
-  - Minecraft Server (FTB/Vanilla) RCON API
+  - Python Minecraft RCON API
+  - Reusable client socket module (rcon_mc.lib.msocket)
   - IPV6 compatability
-  - Multi-packet responses
+  - Keep-Alive functionality
+  - Minimal reauthentication message to reduce wire spam
   - high level functions for ease of use
+  - typical server command class for super ease of use (TBI)